mtulio/mtulio.labs/docs/guides/ocp-aws-outposts-proxy-ec2.md

 The template is modified to receive the parameter to support AWS Outpost instance ARN.

-Questions in OCP Docs (Why?):
-- Do we need "Display the subnet ID for the AWS VPC cluster.
-Retain this value"?
-- If we instruct the user to install a cluster setting the `networking.clusterNetworkMTU=1200`, do we need "Configuring your network for your Outpost"?

 ### Prerequisites

 #### Export required variables

-> Question:

 Steps based in OCP user documentation:
   - https://docs.openshift.com/container-platform/4.17/installing/installing_aws/ipi/installing-aws-outposts.html